 A choice of Off-Ice Classes is designed to further develop the athletic abilities and artistic qualities of the figure skater to enhance on ice performance:

-Click here for the registration form: Fall 2017 Off Ice Flyer.
+Click here for the registration form: Winter 2017 Off Ice Flyer.

 Class descriptions –